jenaye/Oracle/README.md

 # Content

-TP split by folder, all write-up are in README.md
+TP n TD are split by folder, all write-up are in README.md

 Readme-TP{id}.pdf are available for offline